Nukesor/sticker-finder/README.md

     /ban [name|id] Ban a user
     /unban [name|id] Unban a user
+    /tasks Start to process tasks in a maintenance chat

+    /delete_set Completely delete a set
+    /add_set Add multiple sets at once by set_name

-    /tasks Start to process tasks in a maintenance chat /toggle_flag [ban|maintenance|newsfeed] Flag a chat as a maintenance, ban or newsfeed chat.
-Sticker send to ban chats are automatically banned.
-Newsfeed chats get the first sticker of every new set that is added.
+    /toggle_flag [maintenance|newsfeed] Flag a chat as a maintenance or newsfeed chat.
+Newsfeed chats get the first sticker of every new set that is added, while all tasks are send to maintenance chats.

     /stats Get some statistics
     /refresh Refresh all stickerpacks.
-    /refresh_ocr Refresh all stickerpacks and refresh ocr.
+    /refresh_ocr Refresh all stickerpacks including ocr.
+    /broadcast Send the message after this command to all users.